ftrotter/ZZermelo/documentation/Troubleshooting.md

 I'm seeing a 404 error when I browse to my report url.
 * Check URL, use `php artisan route:list` to make sure your route is there
 * Make sure your report file is in the proper directory in App and is properly namespaced.
-* Make sure your report class is a subclass of ZermeloReport, or else it will not be picked up by the engine
+* Make sure your report class is a subclass of ZZermeloReport, or else it will not be picked up by the engine